muratk3n/thirdwave/en/README.md

 # Tweets

-Lesson here for all teachers, dont dumb stuff down for the service of glitz.
+Lesson here for all teachers, dont dumb stuff down for shinier delivery.
 Your jobs is to *demystify*, not creating a new level of mystery around your character, your props, or whatever.

 ---